ebi-gene-expression-group/atlas-bash-util/README.md

 ### LSF wrapper

-This package also contains functions to facilate submissions to our LSF compute cluster, principally this is for interactive waiting for jobs to run and checking of errors.
+This package also contains functions to facilitate submissions to our LSF compute cluster, principally this is for interactive waiting for jobs to run and checking of errors.

 Usage: